 The Videos app includes an Alternate Track button - you can tap to choose subtitles and captions offered by the video you're watching.
-Standard subtitles and captions are usually listed, but if you prefer special accessible captions, such as subtitles for the deaf and hard of hearing (SDH), you can set iPad to list them instead, if they're available.
+Standard subtitles and captions are usually listed, but if you prefer special accessible captions, such as subtitles for the deaf and hard of hearing (SDH), you can set iPad to list them instead if they're available.

 Prefer accessible subtitles and closed captions for the hard of hearing in the list of available subtitles and captions.
-Go to Settings > General > Accessibility > Subtitles & Captioning, then turn on Closed Captions + SDH.
+Turn on Settings > General > Accessibility > Subtitles & Captioning > Closed Captions + SDH.
 This also turns on subtitles and captions in the Videos app.

 Choose from available subtitles and captions.
-Tap = while watching a video.
+In Videos, tap while watching a video.